Spottybadrabbit/weather-demos/README.md

 This repository contains sample Python notebooks that show you what you can do with weather data.
 You can run these notebooks in a local notebook environment or on the Data Science Experience (DSX) in the IBM Cloud.

-All notebooks are tested with Python3.6, both locally and on DSX.
+All notebooks are tested with Python 3, both locally and on DSX.
 Please let us know if you have any problems by creating an issue in this repository.

 **Notebooks:**